Seagate/cortx/doc/CORTX on JBOD.rst

     | /dev/mapper/vg_swap            | none           | 100GB | linux-swap(*) |
     +--------------------------------+----------------+-------+---------------+

     **Note**: The information in the table above is provided for reference purposes.
 You can choose a different structure and/or use different sizes for the partitions (LVM volumes).
 The minimal size of the / (root) partition should be 20 GB to allow installation of the operating system and the CORTX software.
 Please adjust the size or / (root) partition accordingly if you do not create separate /var and /var/log partitions.

+4. Configure root user on all 3 servers to use the same password.
+This is required for the installation and can be changed after the installation is complete.

+5. Allow the root login over SSH on all three servers.
+This is required for the installation and operations of the cluster.

+ **Notes**

+ - This setting cannot be changed after the installation is complete.

+ - You can create another non-root user to avoid logging in to the servers as root all the time.
+Please allow this user to run all commands using sudo (add it to the "wheel" group).

 ******************************
 Installation of CORTX Software